Everything there is to know about the Netherlands

 If you’d like to go out to play some games there are enough choices.
 Amsterdam hosts countless game cafes, from board games at Café Bosco to arcade games at TonTon, from ping pong (and karaoke if you’re daring) at Pong to laser tag at Aloha.
 Not that into playing games?
 Amsterdam has some pretty cool sports bars where you can watch them instead.

-5. Try Some Festive Dutch Treats
+5. Try Some Festive Dutch Treats:

 The Dutch may not be known for their cuisine, but oliebollen are definitely not something you want to miss this winter.
 They’re warm, buttery, sweet, delicious, and absolutely divine.
 You can buy them on the street or even make them yourself at home!
 Other treats to try this cozy season are speculaas, or my personal favorite, chocolate-covered pepernoten.
 Just try not to eat the entire bag in one sitting (I’ve learned this from experience).